New Ford F-150 Raptor Trucks for sale in Hillsdale, MI

 There’s Nothing in the World Like the Ford F-150 Raptor–See Why This Legend is Worth the Pricetag

 The Ford F-Series is known for a lot: reliability, durability, stability, and holding onto resale value for dear life, for decades beyond the average.
-But they’re typically not known for burnouts on pavement, noise complaints, or for price tags that scrape the $70,000 mark at MSRP.
+But they’re typically not known for burnouts on pavement, noise complaints, or finely tuned racing components.
 Unless, of course, you’re talking about the most infamous F-Series model of all time: the Ford F-150 Raptor.

-The bad-boy of the Ford truck lineup, the Raptor seems like something out of a dream for Hillsdale and Jackson drivers who are used to the quiet, stoic workhorses within the typical lineup.
+The bad-boy of the Ford truck lineup, the Raptor seems like something out of a dream for Hillsdale drivers who are used to the quiet, stoic workhorses within the typical lineup.

 This is a whole new animal.